Tux and Fanny (video game): Reception

 Tux and Fanny received a positive reception from publications, with reviewers praising its tone and ingenuous depiction of the minutiae of daily life.
 Vulgar Knight noted the game's "innocence" and "child-like perspective", writing that the game is "pure, playful and of an inquisitive, poetic nature".
 Drawing comparisons to the game's release amid the context of the COVID-19 pandemic, Kat Brewster of Rock Paper Shotgun praised the game's depiction of the "little adventures of day-to-day life", describing the game as a "love letter to being outside, curling up with a good book (and) wandering around the woods."
 Sarah Maria Griffin of The Guardian described the game as "poignant" and noted the game "feels very personal, which tempers the surrealism and grounds what is a weird experience."
-John Walker of Buried Treasure praised the writing as "amazing throughout, combining the naive joy of the two main characters, with the metaphysical angst of the game’s wildlife."
+John Walker of Buried Treasure praised the writing as "amazing throughout, combining the naive joy of the two main characters, with the metaphysical angst of the game's wildlife."

 Critics praised the open-ended and naturalistic design of the game's puzzle mechanics.
 Nicole Carpenter of Polygon noted the game's "appealing sense of ease" oriented around "the joy and surprise of discovery", stating "instead of stressing out or getting stuck on an idea, I simply move along and keep searching the world".
 Writing for The Guardian, Sarah Maria Griffin stated "to categorise this as a point-and-click adventure, or an exploration game, or a puzzle game feels wrong, though it incorporates elements of all three genres while subverting them at every turn".
-Several reviewers also favorably compared the design of the game to Sierra point-and-click adventure games, including the Police Quest and Leisure Suit Larry series.
+Several reviewers also favorably compared the design of the game to point-and-click adventure games from Sierra, including the Police Quest and Leisure Suit Larry series.

 Several reviewers praised the game's interactivity and detail in its variety of items, secrets and minigames.
 Sarah Maria Griffin of The Guardian wrote that the "many tiny comics and zines that are a joy to browse through", and praised the game's minigames as "purposeful and even occasionally poetic in their execution".
 Shaun Roopra of Thumbsticks praised the game as "full of surprises", writing "it's a game that clearly understands the tactile beauty of the interactive medium", highlighting he was "shocked at the variety" of the "inventive and fun" minigames.
 Games Asylum wrote that "finding objects and digging through the world is satisfying as you unlock new and bigger areas", expressing surprise at "how detailed, involved and large the world was."
 John Walker of Buried Treasure stated "so much has been poured into this, every tiny crack packed with details and extras.
 The sheer number of computer games to find and play, some dreadful, some pretty decent, is bewildering."